-During their fourth semester in the sophomore year, students take their final German class as well as a course in automotive engineering instructed in German at UA to prepare them for the German style of engineering classes.
-In their second summer at UA, students may be offered an internship with a regional automotive original equipment manufacturer, OEM, or supplier.
-This depends on current company recruiting policies.
+During their fourth semester in the sophomore year, students take a course in automotive engineering instructed in German at UA to prepare them for the German style of engineering classes.
+In their second summer at UA, students can apply for an internship with a regional automotive manufacturer or supplier.

-The University of Alabama is currently setting up a suite of automotive engineering courses which would ultimately enable the students in the college of engineering to take an automotive track.
+The University of Alabama has set up a suite of automotive engineering courses, which would enable the students in the college of engineering to focus on automotive engineering.